A Better Life for Canadians with Migraine

 Why sign an online petition?

 It’s true, online petitions have no legal value.
-Still, if we gather 10 000 names (or more), it will give us leverage to approach governments and institutions.
-We starting to reach out, developing a network.
+Still, if we gather 10 000 names (or more), it will give us leverage to approach governments and institutions to amplify our voice.
+It is through our petition that we can start to develop a network.
 If we assume that 10% of Canadians live with migraine (that’s 3.8 million people), we should be able to build a community with significant political power.
-We will run this petition until June 21st, which is International Migraine Day.
-How many people can we reach until then?
+We will continue to keep this petition open indefinitely and hope to meet our first goal of 5,000 signatures by June 21, 2021 which is International Migraine Day.
+Please share this opportunity in the other communities you are a member of.
+Together we are stronger!

 It all starts with a first knock on the door.
 Will you answer?